open-contracting/software-development-handbook/docs/python/quality.rst

 Automated testing
 -----------------

-pytest is preferred, as documented at :doc:`preferred_packages`.
+pytest is preferred, as documented at :doc:`preferences`.

 **How To:** :ref:`Write tests<python-tests>`.